 The Dream is one of the most famous works by Post-Impressionist artist Henri Rousseau (1844-1910).
 It’s a very large painting and one of the 25 works of the artist that depict a jungle subject.
 It’s a significant work in his oeuvre because it was the final painting that he ever produced.

 The Dream is a reference to an experience by the artist’s Polish mistress from his youth, a woman named Yadwigha (Jadwiga).
 She is lying naked in a jungle surrounded by lotus flowers and animals.
-She is reaching her arm towards a snake charmer who is playing his flute towards the viewer.
+She is reaching her arm toward a snake charmer who is playing his flute towards the viewer.

 10. Girl before a Mirror – Pablo Picasso